Students United

-Students United, formerly called the Minnesota State University Student Association or MSUSA, is a non-profit organization funded and operated by students.
+Students United, formerly called the Minnesota State University Student Association or MSUSA, is a non-profit organization funded and operated by students, founded in 1967 by Tim Penny.
 The Association serves nearly 65,000 students attending Minnesota's seven state universities: Bemidji State University, Minnesota State University, Mankato, Metropolitan State University, Minnesota State University Moorhead, St. Cloud State University, Southwest Minnesota State University and Winona State University.

 The association is recognized by the Minnesota State Colleges and Universities Board of Trustees and the Minnesota State Legislature as the respective representative of state university students in Minnesota, and works on a variety of issues at the different levels of government.

 Structure

 501(c)(3)

 Students United is a 501(c)(3) nonprofit organization, which means it is exempt from federal income tax.
 Additionally, this means that Students United is prohibited from supporting political candidates, making it a nonpartisan organization.

-Board of Directors
+Board of directors

 The organization is governed by a board of directors composed of the elected student body presidents at each of the seven state universities and three non-voting statewide officers; a State Chair, Vice Chair, and Treasurer.
 These board members govern and set the vision for the organization.